 We recently noticed, that there are a slew of online articles.
-In relation, to how to approach watching the original series of Doctor Who (1963-89), as a newbie.
-Especially, if coming from the post-2005 series.
+In relation, to how to approach watching the classic series of Doctor Who (1963-89).

-Some of these, turn the back-catalogue into a byte-sized approach.
+Some of these approachs, turn the back-catalogue – into a byte-sized approach.
 Featuring, 1-or-2 adventures; from each Doctor.
-The issue with this, though – is that it condenses the rich back-story a little too much.
+The issue with this, though – is that it condenses the rich back-story – a little too much.

-Others, give recommend watching from a specific episode; which is the first to feature direct origin/character background on the Doctor.
-The issue with this approach, though – is that it skips the Hartnell era and much of the Troughton era (it wasn’t until the end of the Trougton era, that the Time Lords were first brought in!).
+Others, give recommended watching all – from a specific episode; which is the first to feature direct origin/character background on the Doctor.
+The issue with this approach, though – is that it skips the Hartnell era and much of the Troughton era.
+It wasn’t until the end of the Trougton era, that the Time Lords were first brought in!

-Some advocate watching as many old episodes – as possible, in the original intended running order.
-Again, problematic for some, as the show’s painfully slow pacing and over-reliance on dialogue driven drama is a world-away from the 1 epi/story, MTV flash-cut driven, new series.
+Some, advocate watching – as many old episodes – as possible, in the original intended running order.
+Again, problematic for some, as the show’s painfully slow pacing and over-reliance on dialogue-driven-drama; is a world-away from the 1 episode/story, MTV flash-cut driven – new series.